Czech Nymphing -

 Three things to watch out for using this 'cast':

 Once the flies are lobbed out upstream follow the flies with the rod tip.
-Follow the line with the rod tip just above the water.
 At the end of the drift allow the flies to lift up to the surface.
 The angler can actually lead the team of flies through likely looking holding water.

 Use an indicator if you must, but it must be small.
+More often a 2'piece of bright coloured line is tied in to act as an indicator.
 But, typically, this technique allows the angler to actually feel the take.
 This is what makes it so effective and why the Czechs are seemingly such great nymph fishermen.
 An angler also spends more time actually fishing, since his flies stay in the water longer.
 This for me is a key factor - the longer a fly is in likely water the greater your chances of hooking fish.

 There is a downside to fishing this technique.